 \subsection{Central projections}

 The following algorithm is based on the central projection criterion stated in Theorem~\ref{main-finite-camera} and the group-equivalence criterion stated in Theorem~\ref{th-main-sig}.
-In the algorithm, we compute restrictions of dif\/ferential functions $\Delta_2$, $K_{\mathcal P}$ and $T_{\mathcal P}$ to a~curve parameterized by $\gamma(t)$ and to a~family of curves parameterized by $\epsilon(c,s)$, where $c=(c_1,c_2,c_3)$ determines a~member of the family and $s$ serves to parameterize a~curve in the family.
+In the algorithm, we compute restrictions of differential functions $\Delta_2$, $K_{\mathcal P}$ and $T_{\mathcal P}$ to a~curve parameterized by $\gamma(t)$ and to a~family of curves parameterized by $\epsilon(c,s)$, where $c=(c_1,c_2,c_3)$ determines a~member of the family and $s$ serves to parameterize a~curve in the family.
 These restrictions are computed by substitution of~\eqref{eq-ykt} into formula~\eqref{eq-D2} for~$\Delta_2$ and into~\eqref{eq-kp} and~\eqref{eq-tp} for $K_{\mathcal P}$ and $T_{\mathcal P}$, respectively.
 When the restrictions to~$\epsilon(c,s)$ are computed, derivatives in~\eqref{eq-ykt} are taken with respect to~$s$.

-One can use general real quantif\/ier elimination packages, such as {\sc Reduce} package in {\sc Mathe\-ma\-tica}, to perform the steps involving real quantif\/ier elimination problems.
-To make an ef\/f\/icient implementation, one needs to take into account specif\/ics of the problems at hand.
+One can use general real quantifier elimination packages, such as {\sc Reduce} package in {\sc Mathe\-ma\-tica}, to perform the steps involving real quantifier elimination problems.
+To make an efficient implementation, one needs to take into account specifics of the problems at hand.
 This lies outside of the scope of the current paper and is a~subject of our future work.